LeetLLM

 Pre-training Data at ScaleContinued Pretraining for Domain Shift

-Why use Shakespeare in curriculum that normally stays anchored in orders, refunds, shipping, and customer-support flows?
-Because here learning target is pure next-token mechanics.
-Once you understand tiny GPT loop on public corpus, same pipeline transfers back to ecommerce support logs, delivery updates, and other domain text where you would usually fine-tune or continue pretrain.
+Why use Shakespeare instead of a technical-log corpus?
+Because here the learning target is pure next-token mechanics: tokenization, causal masking, loss, checkpointing, and sampling.
+Once you understand the tiny GPT loop on a public corpus, the same pipeline transfers to code, runbooks, chat transcripts, and other domain text where you would usually fine-tune or continue pretrain.

 Why this lab feels different